As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The worst part about it is the fact that many players know that the Vaults were never meant to save anyone.
 They were, for all intents and purposes, experiments to see how humans would react to long term imprisonment in tight, enclosed quarters.
 Many of the Vaults in both Fallout 3 and New Vegas are filled with horrifying, terribly immoral tests to measure just what a human would do in that situation... and then you remember that message.
 Even the people who designed the Vaults thought that people wouldn't willingly sacrifice so many of their own.

 - Vault 34: The fact that every resident had access to some rather impressive weaponry, while food supplies were very low, ended up causing a revolt.
-During the revolt, the reactor goes nuts, and floods the vault with radiation, killing most of the residents, and leaving a frightening number of ghouls.
+During the revolt, reactor goes nuts and floods the vault with radiation, killing most of the residents and leaving a frightening number of feral ghouls.
 The truly scary part?
-You meet a resident who had left the Vault only a couple of years ago, who left because he thought he was becoming a ghoul due to his hair falling out.
+You meet a resident who had left the Vault only a couple of years ago, because he thought he was becoming a ghoul due to his hair falling out.
 You also get a message from residents who are still trapped and need help.
-This means that the the aforementioned events didn't happen a couple hundred years ago: they may have happened as early as a week ago!
+This means that the aforementioned events didn't happen a couple hundred years ago: they may have happened as early as a week ago!

 - Even worse, the deluded sap who abandoned the vault because he thought he was becoming a ghoul...
 He was Chris Haversam, the reactor technician.
 His absence may have caused the radiation leak and turned his neighbors into for-real ghouls.